MiHarsh/Microsoft-Engage-2021/README.md

 	* Build a Microsoft Teams clone
 	* Your solution should be a fully functional prototype with at least one mandatory functionality - a minimum of two participants should be able connect with each other using your product to have a video conversation.
 	* Adapt Feature: Include a chat feature in your application where meeting participants can share info without disrupting the flow of the meeting

+# Agile development Methodology

+* I divided the one-month program into four sprints.
+Each sprint consisted of one week period.
+* I categorized my sprints into four sections - exploration, basic working model, features creation, adapt phase.
+* We were given a problem statement in which we had to make a web app that could connect two users over a video call.
+* After researching, I found that most of the video calling apps used WebRTC and socket io.
+* In the second week, I created an elementary two-person video call app with a chat feature available.
+* In the third week, I scaled it to multiple users and added custom functionalities such as have-a-break.
+We will talk about this in a different section.
+* In the fourth week, ie. Adapt phase, we had to create a web app that could store meeting chats, and persons could chat before and after the meet without disrupting the flow.

+ So, to adapt to the changes quickly, I used the baseline app created in week 2, and with a few modifications, I was quickly able to develop the adapt feature.

 # Features :